f4exb/sdrangel/plugins/feature/startracker/readme.md

 * The epoch used when entering RA and Dec.
 This can be either J2000 (which is used for most catalogues) or JNOW which is the current date and time.
 * The units used for the display of the calculated azimuth and elevation.
 This can be either degrees, minutes and seconds or decimal degrees.
 * Whether to correct for atmospheric refraction.
 You can choose either no correction, the Saemundsson algorithm, typically used for optical astronomy or the more accurate Positional Astronomy Library calculation, which can be used for >250MHz radio frequencies or light.
 Note that there is only a very minor difference between the two.
+* API key for openweathermap.org which is used to download real-time weather (Air temperature, pressure and humidity) for the specified latitude (6) and longitude (7).
+* How often to download weather (in minutes).
-* Air pressure in millibars for use in refraction correction.
+* Air pressure in millibars.
+This value can be automatically updated from OpenWeatherMap.
-* Air temperature in degrees Celsius for use in refraction correction.
+* Air temperature in degrees Celsius.
+This value can be automatically updated from OpenWeatherMap.
-* Relative humidity in % for use in refraction correction.
+* Relative humidity in %.
+This value can be automatically updated from OpenWeatherMap.
-* Height above sea level in metres for use in refraction correction.
+* Height above sea level in metres of the observation point (anntenna location).
-* Temperature lapse rate in Kelvin per kilometre for use in refraction correction.
+* Temperature lapse rate in Kelvin per kilometre.
 * What data to display for the Solar flux measurement.
 Data can be selected from 2800 from DRAO or a number of different frequencies from Learmonth.
 Also, the Learmonth data can be linearly interpolated to the observation frequency set in the main window.
 * The units to display the solar flux in, either Solar Flux Units, Jansky or Wm^-2Hz-1.
 1 sfu equals 10,000 Jansky or 10^-22 Wm^-2Hz-1.
 * The update period in seconds, which controls how frequently azimuth and elevation are re-calculated.